-Advocates can be bold and passionate when standing up for what they believe in.
+Advocates can be bold and passionate when standing up for their beliefs.
 Still, they can also be soft-spoken and understated.
 Advocates are willing to dream big and act on those dreams.

-Mediators are introverted and intuitive individuals who seem quiet and unassuming but actually have passionate inner lives.
+Mediators are introverted and intuitive individuals who seem quiet and unassuming but have vibrant inner lives.
 Mediators are imaginative and very creative.
-Logicians get lost in their own thoughts, and Mediators get lost in daydreams and stories they create in their minds.
+Logicians get lost in their thoughts, and Mediators get lost in daydreams and stories they create in their minds.
 Mediators are idealistic and empathetic people who have deep emotional connections to nature and the arts.
 They desire to experience deep and meaningful relationships.

 Protagonists are warm and forthright people who have strong ideas and values and love helping others.
-Protagonists often feel that they were meant to live a higher purpose in life.
-They are idealistic and creative, and they rarely, if ever, shy away from an opportunity to do the right thing.
+Protagonists often feel that they are meant to live for a higher purpose.
+They are romantic and creative, and they rarely, if ever, shy away from an opportunity to do the right thing.
 They find fulfillment in following their dreams, helping others, and paving the way for others to follow.
 Protagonists are natural-born leaders who are never happier than when they are inspiring people.